websanova/websanova.github.io/_posts/2015-08-27-creating-a-new-package-in-laravel-5-part-3-config-and-asset-publishing.md

 ## Conclusion

-We have take an extra step to your package development and covered two additional critical areas.
-Configs and asset publishing allowing developers to customize our packages for their own needs.
+We have taken an extra step in package development and covered two additional critical areas.
+Configs and asset publishing allowing developers to customize packages for their own needs.